cs-south-sound/csv2sql/README.md

 CREATE DATABASE fund_holdings;
 ```

+**Create table in MySQL database**
+Utilizing the `create_table.sql` script, create a table for inserting data with an auto increment
+primary key column.

 ### Create A Config File
 The Python scripts utilize a `config.py` file for accessing the following information that is unique
 to the local host.